ray-project/ray/doc/source/tune/_tutorials/tune-60-seconds.rst

         scheduler=hyperband
     )

-Population-based training and HyperBand are examples of popular optimization algorithms implemented as Trial Schedulers.
+:ref:`Population-based Training <tune-scheduler-pbt>` and :ref:`HyperBand <tune-scheduler-hyperband>` are examples of popular optimization algorithms implemented as Trial Schedulers.

-Unlike **Search Algorithms**, Trial Schedulers do not select which hyperparameter configurations to evaluate.
+Unlike **Search Algorithms**, :ref:`Trial Scheduler <tune-schedulers>` do not select which hyperparameter configurations to evaluate.
 However, you can use them together.

 See the documentation: :ref:`schedulers-ref`.